TooTallNate/node-bindings/README.md

 node-bindings
 =============
-### Helper micro-module for loading your native module's bindings in a cross-platform way.
+### Helper module for loading your native module's bindings in a cross-platform way.

 This is a helper module for authors of native addon node.js modules.
 In node >= 0.7.0, it is encouraged to statically precompile your native addons for your